Indian Food: 85 Actually Authentic & Tasty Dishes

 • Poppyseed

-But of course, it changes by region.
-So for the north of India, you’ll be seeing different tasty spices such as cumin, coriander, cloves, and turmeric.
-But in the south, you’ll be seeing foods made with mustard seed and fenugreek.
+Also, some spices change by region.
+So for the north of India, you’ll be seeing spices such as cumin, coriander, cloves, and turmeric.
+But in the south, you’ll find foods made with mustard seed and fenugreek.

 Typical Indian Meals